Skip to main content

 More questions about art therapy and healing from the effects of substance use disorders and mental health disorders?
 We’ve answered some of your most frequently asked questions below.

-How Does Art Therapy Help You Recover From Alcohol Addiction & Drug Addiction?
+How Does Art Therapy Help With Addiction & Mental Health Disorders?

-How Long Does Art Therapy Take to Work?
+How Long Does It Take To Experience Benefits?

 It’s important to remember that consistency is key in your treatment.
 The more you show up fully present for your sessions and are committed to doing the work it takes to recover, the better your overall experience in treatment will be.